ishtiak-ahmed/headless-ltd-client/src/blueprint.md

     [x] Add Modal
     [x] Delete Modal
     [ ] Insert to database
+            * Child item added
-    [x] Delete from collection
+            x Need to add reference to parent with patch method [x] Delete from collection
-            * Have to clear from ui
+            [x] Have to clear from ui
-            * Remove Children Reference from Parent
+            [x] Remove Children Reference from Parent
-                * Patch method to update children
+                [x] Patch method to update children

 ## Hosting